-According to nutritionists, these are the 7 ingredients that your multivitamin should have vitamin D. vitamin D helps our bodies absorb calcium, which is important for bone health.
-Magnesium is an essential nutrient, which means we need to get it from food or supplements.
+According to nutritionists, there are seven essential ingredients that your multivitamin should have.
+Vitamin D helps our bodies absorb calcium, which is important for bone health.
+Magnesium is an essential nutrient, meaning we need to get it from food or supplements.
 The Recommended Daily Allowance (RDA) of vitamins and minerals is the average daily intake a person needs to avoid deficiencies and stay healthy.

 Men and women often have different vitamin and mineral recommendations.
 Vitamins and minerals are measured in different ways.
 Vitamin A is a fat-soluble vitamin, also known as retinol.
 The RDA of vitamin A is 700 micrograms for women and 900 micrograms for men.

 Vitamin A can be found in many dairy products and in yellow or orange fruits and vegetables.
 There are eight B vitamins, which make up the vitamin B complex, with different RDA.
 According to the U. S.